ducduyn31/codegraph/sample-stacks/MESSAGE_QUEUE.md

 # Message Queue Abstraction

-This project includes a flexible message queue abstraction layer that allows you to easily switch between different message queue providers (RabbitMQ, Kafka, etc.) without changing your application code.
+This project includes a flexible message queue abstraction layer that allows you to easily switch between different message queue providers (Kafka, etc.) without changing your application code.

 ## Architecture

 The message queue abstraction is implemented using the Adapter pattern, which provides a common interface for different message queue providers.
 The abstraction consists of the following components:

 - **MessageQueueProvider Interface**: Defines the common operations that all message queue implementations must support.
-- **Concrete Implementations**: Implementations for specific message queue providers (RabbitMQ, Kafka, etc.).
+- **Concrete Implementations**: Implementations for specific message queue providers (Kafka, etc.).
 - **Factory**: Creates the appropriate implementation based on configuration.
 - **Configuration**: Environment variables that control which provider to use and how to connect to it.